Back to news

 DatabaseSQLite (default) or PostgreSQL

-The database options are the one solid line here: SQLite out of the box, PostgreSQL when you want something sturdier (n8n docs).
+The database options are the one solid line here: SQLite out of the box, PostgreSQL when you want something sturdier (n8n docs (opens in a new tab)).

 vs Zapier